 Problems with capacitor banks

-Some of the failure problems associated with capacitor banks are already known, since they happen often.
+Some of the failure problems associated with capacitor banks are already known since they happen often.
 A few of the failures are traceable to the original source and sometimes that may be difficult to do.
-In many instances, the final result of a failure may be catastrophic explosion of the capacitor into pieces or fire.
+In many instances, the final result of a failure may be a catastrophic explosion of the capacitor into pieces or fire.

 1. Capacitor failure due to inadequate voltage rating

 In the filter banks, the capacitor units are connected in series with inductors.
 Sometimes the voltage across the capacitor units exceeds the design values.

 In such circumstances, the capacitor units fail catastrophically due to inadequate voltage rating.